Qualcomm Inc.

 Bull Case

-Automotive and IoT growth, underpinned by record FCF and an underappreciated data center AI chip opportunity, can more than offset Apple modem losses and drive a meaningful re-rating.
+Automotive and IoT growth, AI PC momentum, and an underappreciated data center AI inference opportunity can more than offset the Apple modem revenue exit.

 Bear Case